RakhithJK/pyenv-pyenv-wiki/Home.md

     curl https://pyenv.run | bash
     ```

-    `xcode-select --install` might not be available on older macOS's so use [this script](https://gist.github.com/rtrouton/f92f263414aaeb946e54) instead
+    `xcode-select --install` might not be available on older macOS's so use [this script](https://gist.github.com/rtrouton/f92f263414aaeb946e54) instead or [this page](https://xcodereleases.com/)

     For dependencies use [MacPorts](https://www.macports.org/install.php):